mikepan/GameEngineBook/text/06-Physics.md

 ![Material physics settings](../figures/Chapter6/Fig06-23.png)

-[lb] **Friction:** Controls the force that slows down a moving object when it comes in contact with another object.
+- **Friction:** Controls the force that slows down a moving object when it comes in contact with another object.
 The effective friction force between two objects is dependent on the friction settings on both objects.
 So if one object with a high friction setting comes in contact with another object with low friction, the effective friction force would be somewhere in the middle of the two values.

-[lb] **Elasticity:** Controls the "bounciness" of the objects when they collide with another.
+- **Elasticity:** Controls the "bounciness" of the objects when they collide with another.
 An object with low elasticity does not bounce away as far after a collision; an object with high elasticity loses almost no momentum in a collision and bounces away at almost the same speed as it came in.
 The effective elasticity between two colliding objects takes both objects into account.
 A tennis ball hitting a hardwood floor would be an example of an elastic object colliding with another elastic object.
 A tennis ball hitting carpet would be an example of an elastic object colliding with a non-elastic object.

-[lb] **Force Field:** The next set of settings controls what Blender calls _force field._ When the force and distance are set to non-zero, a force field is generated on all the faces so that any object that comes within range (as specified by the distance setting) is pushed away with a certain force (as specified by the force setting).
+- **Force Field:** The next set of settings controls what Blender calls _force field._ When the force and distance are set to non-zero, a force field is generated on all the faces so that any object that comes within range (as specified by the distance setting) is pushed away with a certain force (as specified by the force setting).
 The result of this is that object that comes close to a force field surface will be repelled.
 The effect on the object is exactly as the name implies: it mimics a magnetic field.
 The damping setting slows down the object.

 Once Force Field is enabled in the Material panel, you will need to tell individual objects to respect that setting by going into the Physics Properties Editor and turning on Use Material Force Field.

-\*\*\*Begin Tutorial\*\*\*

 ### Hands-on Tutorial: Force Field Water Surface <a id="Hands-on Tutorial: Force Field Water Surface"></a>